elyse502/My-Portfolio/README.md

 # Portfolio
-A responsive porfolio website design that displays your skills in the best possible manner.
+A responsive porfolio website design that displays my skills in the best possible manner.